iweld/SQL_Coding_Challenge/walkthrough/WALKTHROUGH_REMOVE_DUPLICATES.md

 ###  Removing Duplicates

 Removing duplicate entries is part of the Normalization process.
-I've this process in its own file to reduce clutter in the `normalize_tables.sql` script.
+I've placed this process in its own file to reduce clutter in the `normalize_tables.sql` script.

-Create a new file in `source_data/scripts/` and name it `cleanup_tables.sql`.
-In this script, we will first remove duplicate entries in our tables.
+Create a new file in `source_data/scripts/` and name it `remove_duplicates.sql`.
+In this script, we remove duplicate entries in our tables.

 After inspecting our data, we see that every country must have a unique `country_code_2`.